jiaxiangcheng/zooli/README.md

 ## Use cases

 A company like BWM has a lot of stores.
-Each store can provide some kind of services as repair, wash, etc. The client can order a service and pay.
+Each store can provide some kind of services (repair, wash, etc) and some products that belong to one service.
+The client can order a product and pay.
 Each store will have some manager (user) who using this application to monitoring the workflow and receive money.
-For now I'm really not so sure about do RBAC by using role and permission class or just get over with inheritance.
-On the other hand, I think we can improve security by separate admin table and user table.
+For now we are putting all kinds of user (admin, manager) in the same User table, differ by Role.
+This is easiest way to do so, but not correct.

 ![alt text](https://github.com/Qiaorui/zooli/blob/master/uml.png "class diagram")